-More than 25% of the global burden of tuberculosis is seen in developing countries like India with an estimated 27 lakh patients as per Global TB Report 20201.
-The incidence of multidrug-resistant tuberculosis/rifampicinresistant tuberculosis (MDR-TB/RR) is 11 per lakh of the Indian population and will keep on increasing in the future.
-Tuberculosis (TB) is known to affect the coagulation parameters of the body2.
-Identifying the patients who are at high risk of developing venous thromboembolism and meticulous planning of their chemotherapy consisting of anti-tuberculous medications and anticoagulants becomes of paramount importance to avoid adverse outcomes.
-Patients with acute infections are 2-10 times more prone to develop venous thromboembolism (VTE) as compared to the normal population3.
-VTE is also known to complicate chronic infections like tuberculosis, affecting around 3-4 % of these patients and the estimated percentage can even be higher since most cases are subclinical and are never diagnosed4.
-The study aimed to highlight the likely and often missed complication of pulmonary thromboembolism in cases of tuberculosis and to prime the treating physicians to be vigilant towards a differential of pulmonary thromboembolism while managing a case of TB.
-We report three cases of MDR pulmonary tuberculosis manifesting with massive and sub-massive pulmonary thromboembolism (PTE) with no prior apparent risk factors before illness.
-This study is important for physicians managing MDR TB to be aware of PTE as a complication and take prompt action toward early diagnosis and treatment of this potentially fatal clinical entity.
+More than 25% of the global burden of tuberculosis (TB) is seen in low and middle income countries like India with an estimated 27 lakh patients as per Global TB Report 2020.1 The incidence of multidrug-resistant tuberculosis/rifampicin-resistant tuberculosis (MDR-TB/RR) is 11 per lakh of the Indian population and will keep on increasing in the future.

+TB is known to affect the coagulation parameters of the body.
+Identifying the patients who are at high risk of developing venous thromboembolism and meticulous planning chemotherapy consisting of anti-tuberculous medications and anticoagulants becomes of paramount importance to avoid adverse outcomes.
+Patients with acute infections are 2-10 times more prone to develop venous thromboembolism (VTE) as compared to the normal population.
+VTE is also known to complicate chronic infections like tuberculosis, affecting around 3-4 % of these patients and the estimated percentage can be higher since most cases are subclinical and are never diagnosed.

+The study aimed to highlight the likely and often missed complication of pulmonary thromboembolism in cases of tuberculosis and to increase awareness among the treating